Intermediate

 # ADD COLUMN bio TEXT,

 Why It Matters: Evolving production schemas requires adding columns to existing tables without downtime.
 Nullable columns with defaults can be added online without locking tables, enabling zero-downtime deployments.
-Understanding which ALTER TABLE operations lock tables versus execute concurrently is critical for production database management where minutes of downtime costs significant revenue.
+Understanding which ALTER TABLE operations lock tables versus execute concurrently is critical for production database management where even brief downtime costs significant revenue and user trust.

 Example 41: Migration - Adding Indexes